UK Council for Psychotherapy

 Spiritual Framework Of Death "That's it when we die, there is nothing - a void, emptiness" may be our belief.
 We may hold a humanist faith that as soon as we die, it's the end.
 Without denying suffering, illness, grief, pain and loss, death is often viewed as unpleasant and bad news.
 Yet a wider framework for some is that we all die and move into other consciousness and welcoming states, which form a part of most major religions - that there is a recognition of spiritual transition - part of a universal narrative (see also Eternal Presence Diagram).
 Therefore some people view the body, mind, ego as separate from us and is our physical home while we are incarnated in this body on this planet, yet it is not us, that physical death as the evolutionary emergence of the transcendent soul - the soul's journey and death as a steppingstone into another place, so we can be more at ease with death.
 Alongside any sombre, painful, or dark aspects around death and without minimising our personal challenges, bringing the dying experience back into the light may be part of our bigger journey, where death can be experienced as the most profound, important transition in our lives, adjusting to the new vibrations of our surroundings.
 A metaphor for some is that death can also be like going to bed after a long, long tiring journey, sinking down into the bed as we shift dimensions, towards the other side as part of a spiritual cosmic context of extraordinary benevolence.
 Science is about knowledge stating that when the body dies, so does the psyche.
 Spiritual and many indigenous wisdoms say when the body dies, our experience of sensation will stop, yet we will continue to experience imagination - see also Evolving Consciousness - The Meanings We Make.
 Narratives of afterlife, that emergence of the dimension of soul continuing to evolve after the body's material death - a transcendent level of reality - our immortal psyche, are time immemorial and worldwide, found in most spiritual traditions.
 We may want to rigorously research the evidence of consciousness beyond death from neuroscientists, doctors, medics in hospices, palliative carers, after-death communications, past life memories or spiritual traditions across all cultures and times.
 Many other classical spiritual traditions, religions (e.g. Hinduism acknowledges, that never in our life did we ceased to exist, that we are eternal, spiritual beings) and view death as a profound adventure, suggesting concepts and strategies for harmoniously approaching and passing through this transition, where consciousness lifts from the physical body transforming into the universal field, other subtle energies.
 The momentum of this purposeful energy is variously described as benevolent, loving, a wise consciousness, moving towards clear light.
 This for some can bring contentment where there was previously fear.
 We may wonder "What happens when we die, pass away, pass over?", "Do we transition into the non-physical world and understand there is no lapse of consciousness, separation between what is physical and the non-physical?", "Does personal consciousness merge closer with universal consciousness?".
 We may want to share our feelings, hopes, beliefs in the therapy.

-End Of Life Treatments, Assisted Dying & Legal Matters Currently In The UK Some of us may wonder how we can help a loved one, friend, when they are dying, others - how we can help ourselves (see also Planning Ahead - Attending To, Preparing For Our Own Death, Our Own Dying Process, Death Wishes - Bringing Death Into Our Life).
+End Of Life Treatments, Assisted Dying & Legal Matters Currently In The UK Some of us may wonder how we can help a loved one, friend, when they are dying, others - how we can help ourselves - see also Planning Ahead - Attending To, Preparing For Our Own Death, Our Own Dying Process, Death Wishes - Bringing Death Into Our Life.
+(What we want for ourselves may be different to what we want for our loved ones.)
 We may also wonder what happens after physical death? - nothing? afterlife? reincarnation? pre-life?.
 Being told we are dying must bring up so much in us.
 We may not know how long we've got.
 We are living life with the knowledge that our time is limited, we are dying.
 This may disorientate us, challenge us to live our death.
 Some of us may experience a type of anticipatory grief and another complexity is how to live, knowing we're dying.
 And being open to living can be very challenging - staying in the present moment, connected with family and friends, embracing ordinary things that may matter to us.
 Others may withdraw from socialising.
 Small talk may no longer matter to us.
 Before we make any decisions about such complex matters as end-of-life treatments or researching assisted dying, we need to check the current legality, as things change in this field.
 Some people consider making advance decisions to refuse treatment (ADRT), as part of their end-of-life care.
 This needs to be written down, signed by ourself and a witness and comply with the Mental Capacity Act.
 It is advisable to discuss this with our family and carers, health, and social care professionals, so a copy can also be kept in our medical records.
 This is sometimes called a "living will", but an advanced decision can be different to that of advanced statement.
 We can refuse life sustaining treatments (sometimes known as life-saving treatments), interventions which replace or support our ailing bodily functions (these may include: ventilation, CPR, antibiotics, treatment for infections, no intervention if chocking), which can potentially keep us alive.
 Again, it may be best to discuss this with family and friends.
 Assisted dying - enabling us, others with terminal illness to end life at a time of our own choosing is a complex area.
 However much we feel compassionate towards someone, whether or not permission is given by the individual, assisted suicide and euthanasia administered by friends, family, doctors is illegal.
 Safeguards around this area are important.
-It is also complex area, because a vulnerable person being cared for at the end of life may not want to feel a burden and coercive controlling, manipulative behaviour or harassment can occur.
+It is also complex area, full of moral intricacies, because a vulnerable person being cared for at the end of life may not want to feel a burden and coercive controlling, manipulative behaviour or harassment can occur.
 The therapy can be a space to talk about our personal dilemmas, feelings about assisted dying.
 We may be faced with an easy right or hard right.
 There is no easy solution or panacea for everyone.
 Some of us believe in both palliative care and assisted dying, rather than an either/or approach.
 Counselling can be a space to share how we feel about this and what we want for ourselves if we are terminally ill, in the phase of dying, receiving palliative care.
-And there are strong views, issues to consider in both the "For" and "Against" camp of assisted death and the therapy can explore both:
+And there are strong views, issues to consider in both, the "For" (shortening life) and "Against" (shortening death) camp of assisted death and the therapy can explore both:

 Against Assisted Dying Therapy (see also Dying Well)

-- Misdiagnosis of symptoms & life expectancy can occur (ten different doctors can have widely differing prognoses)
+• Misdiagnosis of symptoms & life expectancy can occur (ten different doctors can have widely differing prognoses)

-- The right to die may slip & slide into a duty to die, as threshold becomes lower & criteria expands & there could be a slow, slippery slope towards death on demand
+• The right to die may slip & slide into a duty to die, as threshold becomes lower & criteria expands & there could be a slow, slippery slope towards death on demand, expanding to ever-widening criteria

-- Doctors also apply subjective judgement on assisted dying
+• Doctors also apply subjective judgement on assisted dying

-- Suicide prevention teams maybe sidelined
+• Suicide prevention teams may be sidelined

 For Assisted Dying Therapy (see also Dignity In Dying)

-- As part of our self-determination we can choose to be surrounded by loved ones
+• As part of our self-determination, we can choose to be surrounded by loved ones

 How well we have lived